 SKWS: For next meeting better to separate interruptions, switching and transients.
 E.g. transient can have impact on 1024QAM:

 Nokia: in 5G UL switch and DL switch have different frameworks, we should try to unify.
-WE envision to have UL switching to avoid MSD, DL switching to avoid MSD and self-interference
+We envision to have three switching scenarios; UL switching, LBCA type of switching and DL switching.
+The last two may be used for self-interference/MSD mitigation.

 CATT: similar view with Huawei, improvement in symbols is important